-Plugin conflicts and compatibility issues with the server environment can lead to 501 errors as well.
+Plugin conflicts and compatibility issues within the server environment can lead to 501 errors as well.
 Conflicts caused by things like outdated plugins or overlapping functionality can result in a variety of error types, with 501 errors being one of the most common.

 The quickest and simplest solution is always the one you should try first, and reloading the page that returned the 501 error may fix the problem.
 If the error is caused by a temporary glitch or network issue, simply hitting the refresh button on your web browser will often solve the problem.